I love to share my extensive gardening knowledge with readers so that they, too, can enjoy the wonders of all kinds of verdant plant life.

 It may be many months before this first box will be filled enough to justify adding a second.

-The company say that 3 months is the normal time it takes, excluding the winter period when it will take longer.
+The company says that three months is the normal time it takes, excluding the winter period when it will take longer.

 I now need to open the bag of worms.